YunoHost-Apps/glowingbear_ynh/README.md

 ## Important points to read before installing

-1. **Glowing Bear** require a fully functionnal wechat installed on your YunoHost server
+1. **Glowing Bear** require a fully functionnal Weechat installed on your YunoHost server
 ## Documentation and resources

 * YunoHost documentation for this app: <https://yunohost.org/app_glowingbear>